-Some 75% of soy is used for animal feed.

-and favorable composition of essential

-chickens and eggs requires the most soy.
+Some 75% of sov is used for animal feed.
+Because of its high protein content and favorable composition of essential chickens and eggs requires the most soy.

 Chickens need a lot of protein.
 By nature,

 they like to eat worms and bugs.
 Cows,